 Stone soon discovers that his charge is a spy with a rather unusual hobby: Building and restoring furniture.
 The genteel world of antiques and coin dealers seems a far cry from Stone’s usual underworld.
 But Barton is a man with a past, and one event in particular is coming back to haunt his present in ways he’d never expected.

 If you’ve read any of Stuart Woods books in order, what was your favorite?
 Do you have a least favorite book on the list?
-Are there other authors who write similar stories to these, or are they all unique and captivating?
 We would love to hear from you about what makes them so enjoyable.